PHPCSStandards/PHP_CodeSniffer/README.md

 </div>

 > [!NOTE]
-> This package is the continuation of the [PHP_CodeSniffer package which was created by Squizlabs](https://github.com/squizlabs/PHP_CodeSniffer) and has been abandoned.
+> This package is the continuation of the now abandoned [PHP_CodeSniffer package which was created by Squizlabs](https://github.com/squizlabs/PHP_CodeSniffer).

 ## About